Daniel Arsham on "Crystal Toys," Heron Preston & Working with Ronnie Fieg for KITHAn exclusive interview for his Seoul debut.

 This is the first time I’ve shown this group of work, and I have been developing these for the last couple of years.
 They fit into a larger body of work, which are fictional archeological objects.
 Things from our present have been reformed in materials that we associate with time, like crystals.
 The selection of the materials is as important as the objects themselves.
 The fact that they are made out of these materials rather than painted to look aged, is also important.
 I’ve been experimenting with these soft toys for a while, and a development of that technique has taken a couple of years to perfect.
 Exhibiting them in Korea first felt appropriate.
 There is kind of an obsession here and in many places of Asia with childhood and with characters that are not so apparent in the States or in Europe.

-What you are trying to say about childhood and innocence?
+What are you trying to say about childhood and innocence?

 Certainly, anytime that you engage with an object that references childhood, there is an alternate, maybe stronger meaning.
 I hadn’t approached that kind of work before I had children — I have two young children — so some of the items here maybe got inspired by my children.
 I don’t try to put specific meaning on the work.
 Once I define the meaning specifically, it closes down all other potential meanings that an individual might put on the work.